 The Titans' plan for "reoriginating" Azeroth should it become irreparably corrupted by the Old Gods is implied to involve this.

-The Random Raid Finder's bosses are significantly easier than their Normal 25-man equivalents, but any gear you get is less powerful than its normal or heroic equivalents and has "Raid Finder" on it, and several achievements, including the "Destroyer's End" title, can only be earned on normal or heroic difficulty.
-Something similar will happen with the Flexible Raid difficulty, which will be between LFR and Normal.
+The Raid Finder bosses are significantly easier than their Normal 25-man equivalents, but any gear you get is less powerful than its Normal or Heroic equivalents and has "Raid Finder" on it.
+Additionally, the only achievements you can obtain on this difficulty are the ones for clearing each wing.

 Egomaniac Hunter: Hemet Nesingwary, although he is a friendly fellow and acknowledges your efforts when you finish his quests.